The Business Case for Credit Union Diversity and Inclusion

 The business case for diversity in credit unions is simple: diversity is a good investment.
 Credit unions were founded on the premise of people helping people.
-It makes good business sense to have members, managers, and employees reflect the community credit unions serve and for credit unions to serve diverse segments within their communities.
-Diversity leads to better service, greater innovation, improved solutions, and increased membership.
+It makes good business sense to have board members, managers and employees reflect the community the credit union serves.
+Diversity leads to better service, greater innovation, improved solutions and increased membership.
 These things make credit unions strong and sustainable, which ultimately leads to greater strength for the entire credit union system.